-A delicious vegetable that’s easy to grow and well worth the space.
+Broad beans are a delicious vegetable that’s easy to grow and well worth the space in the garden.
 The flowers are highly perfumed, the roots trap nitrogen for the next crop, so broad beans are beneficial in many other ways apart from their eating qualities.
 You should expect to be picking your own crop between June and August.

-Most soils will give a reasonable crop, but if yours is heavy clay or light sand then you should dig in some organic matter such as well-rotted garden compost or Levington Organic Blend Soil Conditioner.
-Then improve the nutrient level of the soil with a dressing of Miracle-Gro Gro Your Own Vegetable & Fruit Plant Food.
-You are now ready to sow your seeds.
+Most soils will give a good crop of beans, but if yours is heavy clay or light sand, then you should dig in some organic matter such as well-rotted garden compost or soil conditioner.
+Then improve the nutrient level of the soil with a light dressing of a general granular plant food.

-Indoors: For a really early crop, sow seeds in individual cells of Miracle-Gro Gro Your Own Seed & Cutting Compost in February.
+Indoors For a really early crop, sow seeds in individual cells or pots of seed and sowing compost in February.
 Seedlings will be ready for planting out in March.

-When the crop is finished don’t pull up the roots, but simply cut off the stems at soil level and compost in the normal way.
-This will ensure the nitrogen swollen roots are left below ground level to feed the next crop.
+When the crop has finished, don’t pull up the roots, but simply cut off the stems at soil level and compost in the normal way.
+This will ensure the nitrogen-containing swollen roots are left below ground level to feed the next crop.

 You can start to pick the pods when they are around 5-10cm (2-4in) long and cooking them whole.